jssteinberg/hackline.vim/README.md

 (And it should be equally simple with vim-plug).

-## *Plans*
+## *Future*

-- Versions: Create a v1 branch once it hits v1, and keep main branch as stable as possible with new updates.
+- Versioning: A v1 branch/tag will be created once it hits v1.
+Main branch wil be kept as stable as possible with new updates.
 - Add Vim help documentation.
 - Nvim LSP number of buffer warning/errors?
 - Update/add dirty Git branch (through plugin support---vgit?).